tchoi8/teachingasart/assignments/4_museum_workshop/README.md

 30 minutes: In class workshop: How to create and improve feedback form.
 We will spend

-30 minutes: Lecture on pedagogy and unlearning
+30 minutes: Review of lecture 1~4 and discussion about the reading materials.